Assessment test

 Reading comprehension and scientific language structures

-(grammar) is divided into two parts.
+(grammar) is divided into two examination components, partial exams(ination)

 90 minutes

-• the formation of headings for individual sections
+• forming headings for individual sections

-• explaining difficult expressions, parts of sentences or sentences
+• explaining difficult expressions, phrases or sentences

 • explaining the different meanings of related words

-• answering questions
+• Answering questions

 • Passive voice